ark-lang/ark-docs/functions.md

 }
 ```

-Will take a variable amount of arguments.
-Note that this is for compatibility
+The above example shows a function that takes a variable amount of arguments.
+Note
-with C, for instance the `printf` function.
-This means that there is no way that
+that this is for compatibility with C, for instance the `printf` function.
-you can get the arguments in Ark.
+This means that there is no way that you can get the arguments in Ark.